gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    Starting from the minimized configuration, let us perform a NVT equilibration for 100 ps in order to let the system reaches equilibrium:
+    Starting from the minimized configuration, let us perform an NVT equilibration for 100 ps in order to let the system reaches equilibrium:

 ..  code-block:: bash